develop-me/bootcamp--week-09-10--react/scripts/01-api/README.md

 # Day 1

+## Lifecycle Methods

+- For class based components, methods that React calls for us
+- `render`: should just return JSX, not side-effects
+- `constructor`: settings up initial state and binding methods
+- `componentDidMount`: side-effects when the component first renders
+    - show `setTimeout` example
+    - show adding `window` event handler
+- `componentWillUnmount`: when the component is about to be removed
+    - show removing `window` event handler
+- `componentDidUpdate`: gets called every time component updates
+    - show updated `document.title` each time counter changes

 ## AJAX

 - So far we only know `GET` and `POST` in browsers - by navigating or submitting a form